Click the topic names below to expand the item.

 Why did my child get PSC?

 Currently, no one knows the exact cause of PSC.
 There appear to be genetic, environmental and autoimmune components.
 PSC is more common in Caucasian males and those of Northern European (in particular Nordic) descent.
 It usually co-exists with inflammatory bowel disease (IBD), most often ulcerative colitis and sometimes Crohn’s disease, and the combined occurrence of PSC and IBD is found in approximately 80% of children.
 There is no clear correlation between the severity and onset of PSC and IBD, and both diseases can run separate clinical courses.
 IBD may be diagnosed before, at the same time, or after the diagnosis of PSC.
 Sometimes there are no IBD symptoms, yet colonoscopy and biopsy may show microscopic inflammation of the colon.
-Families with IBD have a higher chance of having a child with PSC, and having a first-degree relative with PSC increases the risk for PSC at least four-fold, although the overall absolute risk is still low.
-As a parent, current knowledge holds that there is nothing you could have done differently to prevent PSC in your child.
+Families with IBD have a higher chance of having a child with PSC, and having a first-degree relative with PSC increases the risk for PSC at least four-fold, although the overall absolute risk is still very low.
+As a parent, there is nothing you could have done differently to prevent PSC in your child.

 What are the common symptoms of PSC?

 Most children with PSC are in early stages of the disease process and have no symptoms.
 Blood tests or imaging may identify an abnormal biliary system in the liver.
 Over time, symptoms associated with poor bile flow and liver disease may develop.
 These include:

 - Pain on right side of the abdomen, possibly extending around the back, or in upper middle of abdomen

 - Jaundice and icterus (yellowing of the skin and eyes, respectively)